evanshortiss/env-var/API.md

 const dbpass = env.get('DB_PASSWORD').convertFromBase64().asString()
 ```

-#### asPortNumber()
-Converts the value of the environment variable to an integer and verifies it's
-within the valid port range of 0-65535.
-As a result well known ports are
-considered valid by this function.

-#### asEnum(validValues: string[])
-Converts the value to a string, and matches against the list of valid values.
-If the value is not valid, an error will be raised describing valid input.

-#### asInt()
-Attempt to parse the variable to an integer.
-Throws an exception if parsing
-fails.
-This is a strict check, meaning that if the *process.env* value is "1.2",
-an exception will be raised rather than rounding up/down.

-#### asIntPositive()
-Performs the same task as _asInt()_, but also verifies that the number is
-positive (greater than or equal to zero).

-#### asIntNegative()
-Performs the same task as _asInt()_, but also verifies that the number is
-negative (less than or equal to zero).

-#### asFloat()
-Attempt to parse the variable to a float.
-Throws an exception if parsing fails.

-#### asFloatPositive()
-Performs the same task as _asFloat()_, but also verifies that the number is
-positive (greater than or equal to zero).

-#### asFloatNegative()
-Performs the same task as _asFloat()_, but also verifies that the number is
-negative (less than or equal to zero).

-#### asString()
-Return the variable value as a String.
-Throws an exception if value is not a
-String.
-It's highly unlikely that a variable will not be a String since all
-*process.env* entries you set in bash are Strings by default.

-#### asBool()
-Attempt to parse the variable to a Boolean.
-Throws an exception if parsing
-fails.
-The var must be set to either "true", "false" (upper or lowercase),
-0 or 1 to succeed.

-#### asBoolStrict()
-Attempt to parse the variable to a Boolean.
-Throws an exception if parsing
-fails.
-The var must be set to either "true" or "false" (upper or lowercase) to
-succeed.

-#### asJson()
-Attempt to parse the variable to a JSON Object or Array.
-Throws an exception if
-parsing fails.

-#### asJsonArray()
-The same as _asJson_ but checks that the data is a JSON Array, e.g. [1,2].

-#### asJsonObject()
-The same as _asJson_ but checks that the data is a JSON Object, e.g. {a: 1}.

 #### asArray([delimiter: string])

 Reads an environment variable as a string, then splits it on each occurence of
 the specified _delimiter_.
 By default a comma is used as the delimiter.
 For
 example a var set to "1,2,3" would become ['1', '2', '3'].
 Example outputs for